viperscape/honuscape/README.md

 ﻿# honuscape

-This is a first attempt at getting OpenGL in Clojure, future builds hopefully will look more structured as well may include Android bindings and a lein-droid implementation.
+This is my pet project of OpenGL in Clojure using LWJGL, future builds hopefully will look more structured as well may include Android bindings and possibly a lein-droid implementation.

 ## Installation

-Clone this repo and (run)
+Clone this repo, lein repl, and then "(run)"
+Caution: this may take a minute to start up the first time

 ## Examples